-When you turn 65 or get full access to your super before you turn 65 (for example, when you retire), your TTR Flexi Pension will be considered to be in retirement phase and subject to the transfer balance cap (currently $1.6 million).
+When you turn 65 or get full access to your super before you turn 65 (for example, when you retire), your TTR Flexi Pension will be considered to be in retirement phase and subject to the general transfer balance cap (currently $1.7 million).

 For more information, refer to the 'How retirement income is taxed' section in the Flexi Pension Product Disclosure Statement (PDF, 3.1 MB).